Sexual Orientation and Gender Identity Definitions

 Gender expression refers to all of the external characteristics and behaviors that are socially defined as either masculine or feminine, such as dress, grooming, mannerisms, speech patterns and social interactions.
 Social or cultural norms can vary widely and some characteristics that may be accepted as masculine, feminine or neutral in one culture may not be assessed similarly in another.

 Transgender – or trans – is an umbrella term for people whose gender identity or expression is different from those typically associated with the sex assigned to them at birth (e.g., the sex listed on their birth certificate).
 Not all people who consider themselves (or who may be considered by others as) transgender will undergo a gender transition.
-Learn more by visiting our Transgender FAQ.
+Find related transgender definitions and terminology by visiting our Transgender FAQ.

 Transitioning is the process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
 This may or may not include hormone therapy, sex reassignment surgery and other medical procedures.
 Read more.

 Cross-dressing refers to people who wear clothing and/or makeup and accessories that are not traditionally associated with their biological sex.
 Cross-dressers are sometimes called "transvestites," but that term is considered pejorative.

 Many people who cross-dress are comfortable with their assigned sex and generally do not wish to change it.
 Cross-dressing is a form of gender expression that is not necessarily indicative of a person’s gender identity or sexual orientation.

 Gender dysphoria is a psychological diagnosis recognized by the American Psychiatric Association (APA).
 This disorder is marked by clinically significant distress caused by a marked difference between the